mk-fg/lafs-backup-tool/README.md

 disabled in config, printed to stdout.

-If/when old backup files will be removed from LAFS, `lafs-backup-tool cleanup` command should be used to purge removed entries from deduplication cache ("entry_cache" settings), unless "disable_deduplication" option is used (in which case no such cleanup is necessary).
+If/when old backup files will be removed from LAFS, `lafs-backup-tool cleanup` command can be used to purge removed entries from deduplication cache ("entry_cache" settings), unless "disable_deduplication" option is used (in which case no such cleanup is necessary).